 All of the higher education institutions are administering the 1916 Bursary Scheme on a regional basis, known as clusters.
 One of the clusters is the Midlands, East and North Dublin (MEND).
-This is made up of four higher education institutions: Dublin City University (DCU), Athlone Institute of Technology (AIT), Dundalk Institute of Technology (DkIT), and Maynooth University (MU).
+This is made up of four higher education institutions: Dublin City University (DCU), Technological University of the Shannon: Athlone campus (TUS Athlone), Dundalk Institute of Technology (DkIT) and Maynooth University (MU).

-By completing this application form, you will be submitting your personal data to this group of higher education institutions who work together to process the 1916 Bursary Fund.
-These are: Dublin City University (DCU), Athlone Institute of Technology (AIT), Dundalk Institute of Technology (DkIT), Maynooth University (MU).
+By completing this application form, you will be submitting your personal data to this group of higher education institutions that work together to process the 1916 Bursary Fund.
+These are Dublin City University (DCU), Technological University of the Shannon: Athlone campus (TUS Athlone), Dundalk Institute of Technology (DkIT) and Maynooth University (MU).
 As such, these are the Data Controllers in relation to your personal data (see ‘Data Protection Rules’ below).
-Certain elements of your personal data will also be shared with the All-Island Research Observatory (AIRO), and with the Higher Education Authority (HEA).
+Certain elements of your personal data will also be shared with the All-Island Research Observatory (AIRO) and with the Higher Education Authority (HEA).

-- Name, address, Eircode, date of birth, CAO number, mobile phone number, email address, country of birth, nationality
+- name, address, eircode, date of birth, CAO number, mobile phone number, email address, country of birth, gender and nationality;

 In relation to the Bursary, this personal data is necessary for: